rcrderby/crg-streamdeck/README.md

   1. Use the web browser on your SBO computer to navigate to the [`crg-operator-profiles` directory](/crg-operator-profiles "CRG Operator Profiles directory").

-  2. Download the profile file named [`crg-operator-streamdeck.json`](/crg-operator-profiles/crg-operator-streamdeck.json) to the SBO computer.
+  2. Download the profile file named [`crg-operator-streamdeck.json`](/crg-operator-profiles/crg-operator-streamdeck.json "Stream Deck CRG Operator Profile JSON") to the SBO computer.

-  3. Log on to your SBO CRG instance and click on the `Games / Teams / Rulesets` link \[[example](/docs/images/crg/crg-operator-console-main-page.png)\].
+  3. Log on to your SBO CRG instance and click on the `Games / Teams / Rulesets` link \[[example](/docs/images/crg/crg-operator-console-main-page.png "Scoreboard Operator Console Main Page")\].

-  4. Click on the `Choose File` button, select the `crg-operator-streamdeck.json` file, and click the `Import JSON` button \[[example](/docs/images/crg/crg-operator-console-main-page.png)\].
+  4. Click on the `Choose File` button, select the `crg-operator-streamdeck.json` file, and click the `Import JSON` button \[[example](/docs/images/crg/crg-operator-console-import-json.png "Import Stream Deck CRG Operator Profile JSON")\].

+  5. Confirm the `Operators` section of the page lists a profile named `streamdeck` \[[example](/docs/images/crg/crg-operator-console-imported-operator-profile.png "Imported Stream Deck CRG Operator Profile")\]

 </details>

-4. Control CRG With Stream Deck

 <details>
   <summary>
-    TODO
+    Test Controlling CRG With Stream Deck:
   </summary>

+  Your Stream Deck and CRG are now set up to work together.
+Start a new game and confirm the Stream Deck keys control the scoreboard correctly.

 </details>